SebastianMH/famous-cordova-test/README.md

 1. Create a cordova project
 2. Rename the "www" folder to "www-old"
 3. Copy one of the "www" folders from this repo into your new cordova project
-4. Copy the "www-old/config.xml" file into "www/config.xml"
+4. If using PhoneGap, copy the "www-old/config.xml" file into "www/config.xml"
-5. Install necessary plugins
+5. If using cordova, install the necessary plugins
 5. Build the cordova project

 ### Differences Between Cordova and PhoneGap
+ * Cordova places the config.html in the project directory.
+PhoneGap places the config.html in the www folder.
+ * PhoneGap automatically has the basic plugins installed.

 ### Notes
  * Some apps, such as famous-pictures, are still under construction